 - Official form;

-- Passport or other travel document, valid for an additional 3 months following the duration of the intended stay;
+- Certified copy of the passport or other travel document, valid for an additional 3 months following the duration of the intended stay;

 - Two identical passport photographs, up-to-date and in good condition, allowing proper identification;